 - Review special negotiated rates with airlines, lodging and ground transportation providers, using travel resources in the Stanford Travel Program.

 - Review and choose a payment method.
-The Stanford Travel Card (TCard) is the preferred payment method for travel expenses.
+The Stanford Travel Card (TCard) is the recommended payment option for any travel costs that will not be reimbursed through the per diem method.

 - Make reservations and purchase tickets via Stanford Travel.

-- Collect required receipts using the travel packet (alternatively, use a smartphone to take an image of each receipt and email image(s) to the transaction preparer).
+- Collect required receipts using the travel packet, or use a mobile device to take an image of each receipt and email the image(s) to the transaction preparer.
+The eReceipts app streamlines this process by automatically attaching receipts to the expense request.

 - Track mileage for any personal vehicle use for Stanford business.